Ilanga-87/YTD_localhost_deploy/README.md

 Replace the values marked with "*" with appropriate values, and if launching the service on a specialized domain, provide the domain for "DJANGO_ALLOWED_HOSTS" and "CSRF_TRUSTED."

+To enable the application's email functionality, you need to provide the necessary authentication credentials.
+Depending on your mail provider, this can be done using a token, access key, or another authentication variant.
+This step allows the application to securely interact with your email account for sending and receiving messages.

+Please follow the instructions provided by your email service provider to generate the required authentication credentials.
+Once obtained, you will integrate these credentials into the application's settings to enable seamless email communication.

 5. Create a ".env.db" file with the same variables used in the previous step:
 ```commandline
 POSTGRES_USER=db_user